segmentio/segment-docs/src/connections/destinations/catalog/amplitude/index.md

 ### Reset

-Our mobile components support logging out users in Amplitude via Segment's `reset` method.
+Our mobile components support logging out users in Amplitude using Segment's `reset` method.
 There is no need to worry about aliasing users, as Amplitude will merge user data on the backend so that any events up to that point from the same client will be tracked under the same user.